gndrmnn/nodepool/doc/source/configuration.rst

 The following sections are available.
 All are required unless otherwise indicated.

+The tag ``!include`` will treat the following string as a file which should be parsed as yaml configuration data.
+See ``zmq-publishers`` section for an example.

 script-dir
 ----------
 When creating an image to use when launching new nodes, Nodepool will